About National Disability Services

 Board and structure

-NDS has a head office in Canberra and offices in every state and territory.
+NDS has offices in every state and territory.
 Our current Chief Executive is Ken Baker AM.

 NDS is governed by a national board which includes the elected chair from each state and territory, as well as representatives elected directly by members.
 The current board President is Joan McKenna-Kerr, Chief Executive Officer of the Autism Association of Western Australia (Inc).